 2. Balance your role as a parent and a friend:

 Make your teenager realize that you love them, and you are there for them no matter what the problem is.
 Make them see a friend in you, have fun with them, go out on holidays together or party together.

 But at the same time, make sure they respect and listen to you.
 Do not hesitate to be stern with them, when required.

 You might be busy with work, and your teenager with their school and friends.
 But that shouldn’t stop you from interacting with each other every day.
 Make it a rule that you have at least one meal in a day together.

 Ask them how their day was, or what plans they have for the day.
+Ask them about what was good or positive in their day, as well as what may not have been so great.
 Tell them how your day has been.
 Have a weekly routine such as going out for a movie or playing a sport.

 4. Give them freedom:

 This is one of the most important things they crave for.
 Teenagers love freedom and hate intrusion.
 They may make you feel they do not want you anymore, but don’t take it seriously because you know they need you.